 Many bear are taken in the area each year.
 For those who are interested in hunting the animals, it is advisable to check local sport shops to obtain information on where to go.

-Bird hunters will find Ruffed Grouse (Partridge) plentiful.
-They are often found in Aspen stands and along swamp edges.
+Bird hunters will find Ruffed Grouse (Partridge) in Aspen stands and along swamp edges.
 Woodcock are also available in many areas.